- Arranging semen analysis appointments

-- Arranging semen analysis without an ICE request
+- Arranging semen analysis without an electronic request

 - Retrograde semen analysis

 - Reference ranges

 - Turnaround times

 - Factors that may affect semen analysis results